BesoGenebashvili/YoutubeDownloader/README.md

    - Go to the "Font" tab, choose "Cascadia Code," click "OK."

 Setting the console font to Cascadia Code will improve your experience while using app.

+## Configuration

+In the `appsettings.json` file, you can adjust the configuration settings.
+The program creates necessary files and folders and downloads [FFmpeg](https://ffmpeg.org) compatible with your system.

+#### `downloaderSettings`

+- `saveFolderPath`: Specifies the folder where downloaded files will be stored.
+- `ffmpegPath`: Path to the FFmpeg executable.

+#### `auditSettings.csvSettings`

+- `auditSuccessful`: Enable/disable auditing for successful downloads.
+- `auditFailed`: Enable/disable auditing for failed downloads.
+- `successfulDownloadsFilePath`: File path for storing details of successful downloads.
+- `failedDownloadsFilePath`: File path for storing details of failed downloads.

 ## Technologies Used